dank-inc/mvc-launchpad-rails/README.md

 - run (in container) `rails db:create`
 - run (in container) `rails db:migrate`
 - run (in container) `rails db:seed`

+TODO: generate react forms?

+- make your frontend

+## Running The Beast!

+1. run (in root folder) docker-compose down && docker-compose up
+2. go to localhost, see your creation!

+NOTE: frontend hot reloading is a pain in the ass in docker so it works _sometimes_.

+3. Become Millionaire!

 # Stack Details